Side effects of radiotherapy for mouth and oropharyngeal cancer

 Tell your doctor or nurse if your throat is sore.

 Your mouth might get very dry, which can be uncomfortable.
 Radiotherapy can damage the glands that produce saliva.
+Your saliva may become thickened, more sticky and difficult to swallow.
 Saliva is important for taste, swallowing, and speech.

 Regular mouth care can prevent a dry mouth in some people.
 But sometimes problems can still happen.
 You can do several things to help with a dry mouth.
 Some of the following tips might help.